Need an indoor activity that's high-energy too? Start jumping for joy, parents, our top trampoline parks in Singapore list was made just for you!

 - All locations are bounce-riffic party venues, guaranteed to put a smile on any birthday boy or girl.

-- According to NASA, a one hour jump is the equivalent of a sweat-inducing three-hour run, so ample water is essential – and maybe a change of clothes.
+- According to NASA, an hour of jumping is the equivalent of a sweat-inducing three-hour run, so ample water is essential – and maybe a change of clothes.

 - What do all trampoline parks have in common?
 The feel-good tunes cranking from the sound system!
 Let the good times roll…